 Educators interested in adopting Critical Voter or integrating the book into an educational program can also use the form on this page to request a free pre-release copy to review.Learn More

-If you are a teacher teaching a class in social studies, government, civics, or any other relevant subjects, a set of free curriculum materials – including lesson plans and assessments – will be available on March 1 (Super Tuesday) to help you use this year’s presidential election to teach critical thinking skills.Learn More
+If you are a teacher teaching a class in social studies, government, civics, or any other relevant subjects, the following free curriculum materials – including lesson plans and assessments – can help you use this year’s presidential election to teach critical thinking skills.Learn More

 Blog and News